Analytics in Action

 This blog is about how to use business intelligence & analysis to make better business decisions despite these challenges.

-Business Intelligence can be considered to consisting of three core components : Data Integration, Reporting, & Modeling.
+Business Intelligence can be considered to consisting of three core components : 1) Data Integration -that pushes data in to a data warehouse 2) Reporting & 3) Modelling.

 Data Integration

-Data Integration is about getting multiple disparate data sources into a central file (Data warehouse) where it can be analysed or used for reporting.
+Data Integration is about getting multiple disparate data sources into a central location, a Data warehouse, where data can be analysed or used for reporting.
 A simple example might involve merging sales and customer contact data so the marketing team can report on sales or contact specific customers with a product offer.
 When data also needs to be cleansed, aggregated, filtered or have any advanced logic applied this data integration task becomes difficult using generic tools like Microsoft Excel or Access.
 To make it worse, Excel & other traditional database tools provide little or no auditing of data quality.

 Without specialist data integration tools, employees tend to burn an inordinate amount of time merging data files before they can generate say a monthly report.
 To make it worse each month they would normally need to repeat the process.
 The end result is they may spend 90% of their time integrating data & generating the report and only 10% interpreting the data.
 Wouldn’t it be smarter to turn this on its head? – spend 10% of the time integrating the data & producing the reports & 90% interpreting results and making recommendations?
 The problem is many companies aren’t aware of how to integrate data sources more efficiently.